 The T’s real problem is debt.
-The system owes too much - about $5.2 billion at the moment - and will never break free from an annual cycle of fiscal contortions to balance its books without some commitment to reduce the overall debt.
+The system owes too much -- about $5.2 billion at the moment -- and will never break free from a annual cycle of fiscal contortions to balance its books without some commitment to reduce the overall debt.

 In other recent years, shortfalls have been met by refinancing obligations further into the future and even raising more money with bonds based on the revenue from parking spaces decades into the future.
 This time, fare increases will almost certainly be part of the answer.

 “The T is not self-funding and it never will be self-funding with the kind of debt it’s carrying and the kind of [service] commitment politicians want,” says David D’Alessandro, the former John Hancock Financial Services Inc. chief who led an independent review of MBTA operations in 2009.
 “They’ve got to change the economic model.”

 Here’s another way to look at the MBTA’s debt: It takes all the money the system raises from fares, more or less, to make the monthly nut on those borrowings.
 That amounts to about a third of the T’s budget.
 A business facing those kinds of numbers would consider reorganization in bankruptcy court.